-Admission Criteria A known or suspected mental illness or substance-related disorder; and Initial screening/intake information indicates a need for additional undetermined supports and recovery/resiliency planning; and Individual meets DBHDD eligibility.
-Continuing Stay Criteria The individual's situation/functioning has changed in such a way that previous assessments are outdated.
-Discharge Criteria Each intervention is intended to be a discrete time-limited service that modifies treatment/support goals or is indicated due to change in illness/disorder.
-Service Exclusions Assertive Community Treatment.
-Required Components The service plan must include elements articulated in the Documentation Guideline chapter in this Provider Manual.
-Clinical Operations The individual (and any other individual-identified natural supports) should actively participate in planning processes.
-The Individualized Recovery Plan should be directed by the individual's personal recovery goals as defined by that individual.
-Advanced Directive/Crisis Planning shall be directed by the individual served and their needs/wishes to the extent possible and clinically appropriate.
-Plans should not contain elements/components that are not agreeable to, meaningful for, or realistic for the person and that the person is, therefore, not likely to follow through with.
-Guidelines for recovery/resiliency planning are contained in the DBHDD Requirements for Community Providers in this Provider Manual.
-Additional Medicaid Requirements The daily maximum within a CSU for combined Behavioral Health Assessment and Service Plan Development is 24 units/day.
-Documentation Requirements The initial authorization/IRP and each subsequent authorization/IRP must be completed within the time-period specified by DBHDD.
+Service Plan Development Recovery planning shall set forth the course of care by: 1.
+Prioritizing problems and needs: 2.
+Stating goals which will honor achievement of stated hopes, choice, preferences and desired outcomes of the individual; 3.
+Assuring goals/objectives are related to the assessment: 4.
+Defining goals/objectives that are individualized, specific, and measurable with achievable timeframes; 5.
+Defining discharge criteria and desired changes in levels of functioning and quality of life to objectively measure progress: 6.
+Transition planning at onset of service delivery; 7.
+Selecting services and interventions of the right duration, intensity, and frequency to best accomplish these objectives; 8.
+Assuring there is a goal/objective that is consistent with the service intent; and 9.
+Identifying qualified staff who are responsible and designated for the provision of services.
+1. A known or suspected mental illness or substance-related disorder; and Initial screening/intake information indicates a need for additional undetermined supports and recovery/resiliency planning; and Admission Criteria 2.
+Individual meets DBHDD eligibility.
+3. Continuing Stay The individual's situation/functioning has changed in such a way that previous assessments are outdated.
+Criteria Discharge Criteria Each intervention is intended to be a discrete time-limited service that modifies treatment/support goals or is indicated due to change in illness/disorder.
+Assertive Community Treatment.
+Service Exclusions Required The service plan must include elements articulated in the Documentation Guideline chapter in this Provider Manual.
+Components The individual (and any other individual-identified natural supports) should actively participate in planning processes.
+1. The Individualized Recovery Plan should be directed by the individual's personal recovery goals as defined by that individual.
+2. Advanced Directive/Crisis Planning shall be directed by the individual served and their needs/wishes to the extent possible and clinically appropriate.
+Plans 3.
+Clinical Operations should not contain elements/components that are not agreeable to, meaningful for, or realistic for the person and that the person is, therefore, not likely to follow through with.
+4. Guidelines for recovery/resiliency planning are contained in the DBHDD Requirements for Community Providers in this Provider Manual.
+To promote access, providers may use Telemedicine as a tool to provide direct interventions to individuals for whom English is not their first language (one-to-one Service via Telemedicine versus use of interpreters).
+Telemedicine may not be used for any other intervention.
+Accessibility When Telemedicine technology is utilized for the provision of this service in accordance with the allowance in the Service Accessibility section of this definition, Billing & Reporting the code cited in the Code Detail above with the appropriate GT modifier shall be utilized in documentation and claims submission.
+Requirements Additional Medicaid The daily maximum within a CSU for combined Behavioral Health Assessment and Service Plan Development is 24 units/day.
+Requirements The initial authorization/IRP and each subsequent authorization/IRP must be completed within the time-period specified by DBHDD.
+Documentation 1.
 Every record must contain an IRP in accordance with these Service Guidelines and with the DBHDD Requirements contained in this Provider Manual.
+Requirements 2.